 ANNEX A : List of Abbreviations and Acronyms.....
 A-1 ANNEX B : Disclaimer.....
-B-1 ANNEX C : User Instructions for Performing a Batch Upload by a National Data Provider C-1 ANNEX D : Administration Notification of Intent to Use the IBRD and Request for IBRD User Identification and Password D-1
+B-1 ANNEX C : User Instructions for Performing a Batch Upload by a National Data Provider C-1 ANNEX D : Notification of Intent to Use the IBRD and Request for IBRD User Identification and Password for Government Authorities D-1